hortonworks/cloudbreak/docs/index.md

 brew update && brew install ngrok ngrok 8080
 ```
-_Note: In the terminal window you'll find displayed a value - this is the last argument `host-address` of the `run_cloudbreak.sh` script_
+_Note: In the terminal window you'll find displayed a value - this should be set as the `CB_HOST_ADDR` env variable_

 ###Production